-O’bon Paris team make you discover a stunning tradition of Provence: the santons.
-We visited the ateliers of one of the most traditional Santon making family in France, maison Fouque in Aix en Provence.
+O’bon Paris team makes you discover a stunning tradition of Provence: the santons.
+We visited the ateliers of one of the most traditional Santon making family in France, Maison Fouque in Aix en Provence.

-Moreover, even if there are religious characters (Angel Gabriel, Joseph, Mary…) most of the characters represent people of Provence: there is, for example the miller carrying his sack of flour, the shepherds, the hunter, the bourgeois women from Arles, the lavender seller….
-There are around 50 characters in the traditional crèche of Provence, but every year new santons are created and in santon shops, you can find hundreds of different characters, representing a different kind of peoples or animals.
+Moreover, even if there are religious characters (Angel Gabriel, Joseph, Mary…) most of the characters represent people of Provence: there is, for example, the miller carrying his sack of flour, the shepherds, the hunter, the bourgeois women from Arles, the lavender seller….
+There are around 50 characters in the traditional crèche of Provence, but every year new santons are created and in santon shops, you can find hundreds of different characters, representing different kinds of peoples or animals.

 Santons are made of clay.
 They are molded in two halves pressed together.
 The plaster molds are all made from a first handmade model (new models are created every year).
 After being removed from the mold, santons are dried for several weeks before being fired in a traditional kiln.
 The heating is done gradually for nine hours, and the kiln remains closed for 48 hours to cool down gradually.